We Couldn’t Do This Without You

 Format of Presentation

 The AMPC encourages the creative presentation of educational programming and approved the format suggested by your program coordinator.
-It is important to discuss this format with your coordinator because the logistics, such as microphones and room arrangements, must be set relatively early in the planning process and changing them can be prohibitively expensive.
-Please be sure to complete the Equipment Request Form and submit it to your program coordinator by the April 13 deadline.
+It is important to discuss this format with your coordinator because the logistics, such as room arrangements, must be set relatively early in the planning process and later changes.
+Please be sure to communicate your equipment needs to your program coordinator by April 13.

 Adult education takes place on many different levels, so it is beneficial to provide attendees with written materials to accompany presentations.
 Specific, detailed supplemental materials can help audience members fully focus on the speaker, rather than any lengthy notes they might be trying to jot down.